consolelogreece/InventoryManagementSystem/README.md

 3. Navigate to the project directory in the terminal, and then into the IMS_UI directory.

-3. Build the project (note: you may need to [configure environment variables](https://softchief.com/2022/06/11/solved-msbuild-is-not-recognized-as-an-internal-or-external-command-operable-program-or-batch-file-while-working-with-pcf/) if this doesn't work):
+3. Build the project (note: you may need to [configure environment variables](https://softchief.com/2022/06/11/solved-msbuild-is-not-recognized-as-an-internal-or-external-command-operable-program-or-batch-file-while-working-with-pcf/)):
 ```command
 MSBuild.exe
 ```